-Halloween is easily one of my favourite times of the year.
-I love going out in costume, watching scary movies, eating an excessive amount of pumpkin desserts, and of course, the candy.
-Halloween is the one time of year that you can eat mini chocolate bars until your stomach hurts and then chop up the leftovers into a chewy, buttery Halloween candy cookie bar.
-I mean, what’s better than your favourite candies swirled through the most delicious cookie batter and cut into bars?
-Nothing, that’s what.
+Halloween is one of my favourite times of the year.
+I love dressing up, watching scary movies, carving pumpkins and eating tons of candy.
+Halloween isn’t Halloween without candy.
+It’s the one time of year that you can eat mini chocolate bars until your stomach hurts without any judgement.

 Here is what you need to know about this Halloween candy cookie bar recipe:

-- Don’t overbake the cookies bars.
+- Don’t overmix or overbake the cookies bars.
+Overmixing develops gluten, and gluten makes the batter tough and dry.
+Overbaking dries the bars out.
 The bars will continue to make in the pan as it cools.
-You want to take them out when they are still gooey in the center.
+You’ll want to take them out when they are still gooey in the center.

 If you made this recipe and liked it, consider sharing it on Instagram and tagging @chrissymeetsworld.